-- (a) an order of reinstatement would unfairly affect the respondent's business; - (b) that the applicant position has been filled; - (c) that a reinstatement order will undermine management authority; and - (d) that the relationship between the parties hereto has broken down irretrievable or was there even a whisper of an acrimonious relationship between the parties.
+(a) an order of reinstatement would unfairly affect the Respondent's business; (b) that the Applicant position has been filled; (c) that a reinstatement order will undermine management authority; (d) that the relationship between the parties hereto has broken down irretrievable or was there even a whisper of an acrimonious relationship between the parties.

-I am further mindful, that this was not a case where the applicant had committed any misconduct that could have prejudiced the respondent in anyway.
+I am further mindful, that this was not a case where the Applicant had committed any misconduct that could have prejudiced the Respondent in anyway.

-It must also be noted that in this case, we are not dealing with a contract of employment of strictly personal nature, such as would exist between a maid or helper and his or her master.
+It must also be noted that in this case, we are not dealing with a contract of employment of strictly personal nature, such as would exist between a maid/helper and his or her master.
 We are here dealing with a relationship of employer and employee governed by rules previously agreed between themselves, and the rules of natural justice.
-The respondent is an established institution and cannot be compared with the relationship I have earlier alluded to (see National Development Bank v Thothe [1994] BLR 98, CA p 109).
+The Respondent is an established institution and cannot be compared with the relationship I have earlier alluded to (See National Development Bank v Thote 1994 BLR 98 p 109).

-In all the circumstances of this case, this court takes the view that because of the appalling and or disgraceful manner in which the respondent treated the applicant an appropriate order would be one of reinstatement plus an order of compensation.
+In all the circumstances of this case, this Court takes the view that because of the appalling and or disgraceful manner in which the Respondent treated the Applicant an appropriate order would be one of reinstatement plus an order of compensation.

-In awarding compensation the court is required to take into account the factors mentioned in s 19(2) of the Trade Disputes Act.
+In awarding compensation the Court is required to take into account the factors mentioned in Section 19 (2) of the Trade Disputes Act.

-I have taken into account in favour of the applicant the fact that the circumstances of her dismissal were most unfair, involving an unjustified assault on her dignity and her right to liberty.
+I have taken into account in favour of the Applicant the fact that the circumstances of her dismissal were most unfair, 'involving an unjustified assault on her dignity and her right to liberty.
 I have not taken into account factors (a), (b), (c) because no evidence was led on same.
-Factor (f) does not seem to be relevant to this case.
-With respect to factor (g) the respondent has not pleaded inability to pay.
+Factors (f) does not seem to be relevant to this case.
+With respect to factor (g) the Respondent has not pleaded inability to pay.

-The applicant earned P900 per month at the time of her dismissal.
-In fairness, I think the appropriate award for compensation should be an amount equivalent to her four months salary, namely P3 600.
+The Applicant earned P900.00 per month at the time of her dismissal.
+In fairness, I think the appropriate award for compensation should be an amount equivalent to her four months salary, namely P3600.00

-The court wants to make it clear that the amount to be awarded to the applicant is compensation and not salary and therefore the full amount, without any deductions should be paid to the applicant.
+The Court wants to make it clear that the amount to be awarded to the Applicant is compensation and not salary and therefore the full amount, without any deductions should be paid to the Applicant.